yhbyhb/artificial-intelligence/Projects/3_Adversarial Search/report.md

 ```
 `play_count` is cumulative count of the number of actions applied to the board.
 `board_size` is 9 x 11.
 And constant `2` is for changing behavior of heuristic when empty size of board is half.
-For example, if `weight_my = play_count / board_size * 2` and `weight_opponent = 1`, before half of board is filled, the heuristic priortizes #opponent_moves at the beginning of the game and then as total number of actions are increased, it priortizes #my_moves.
+For example, if `weight_my = play_count / board_size * 2` and `weight_opponent = 1`, before half of board is filled, the heuristic prioritizes #opponent_moves at the beginning of the game and then as total number of actions are increased, it prioritizes #my_moves.

-So my two custom heuristics for this project are two.
+So, my two custom heuristics for this project are two.
 ### Heuristic 1
 ```
 play_count / board_size * 2 * #my_moves - #opponent_moves